Mouzone/obsidian-bible-reference/README.md

-Fork of [obsidian-bible-reference](https://github.com/tim-hub/obsidian-bible-reference) with minor stylistic improvements for rendering bottom reference
+Fork of [obsidian-bible-reference](https://github.com/tim-hub/obsidian-bible-reference) with minor stylistic improvements for rendering bottom reference.
+Able to load local copies of bible allowing for offline use

 # Todo
 - Add a new class for adding local bible xml versions to selections